12u is closed @ 5/20/23

 ** This is not an "open" club type program...if you have a town travel/ all star team we will likely defer and you should be inquiring to play there.

 I/We the undersigned, hereby understand and acknowledge that Softball is a girl’s sport and activity and give my/our permission for our daughter noted above/ herein as “Player” to participate in club softball with The North Jersey Vipers ( “Vipers”, “Organization”) (AKA Vipers Fastpitch, NJ Vipers, NE Vipers, R Germano’s NE Vipers, Vipers, NVSA, NV Renegades or any other trade name used).
 It is understood that participation may result in injury.
-I do hereby waive, release, absolve, indemnify, and agree to hold harmless the “Vipers”, “Organization”, “NV Renegades” volunteers, coaches, owners, directors, board members, facility owner, landlord, management company, Robert Germano, Elizabeth Germano, Lindsey Germano, Raegen Germano and all leadership participants.
+I do hereby waive, release, absolve, indemnify, and agree to hold harmless the “Vipers”, “Organization”, “NV Renegades” volunteers, coaches, owners, directors, board members, facility owner, landlord, management company, Robert Germano, Elizabeth Germano, Lindsey Germano, Raegen Germano, and all leadership participants.

 We acknowledge that we have read and understand this parent and player packet provided herein.
 Additionally, we acknowledge that if a player quits or is removed from a team (for any reason, voluntarily or involuntarily) there will be no refunds given, no exceptions.
 THIS AGREEMENT CERTIFIES A PROMISE TO PAY.
+NO REFUNDS ARE AVAILABLE

 I understand that being part of the “The Organization” is a privilege and an enhanced commitment.
 I represent herein that my child(ren) will make as many games and practices as possible.
 I acknowledge that we are part of a team and that the team's commitment to scheduled events is necessary for the team and the organization to be successful.
-Should there be a situation(s) where my child(ren) cannot attend a tournament, game or practice, I will give as much notice as possible to the staff directly via phone/ email or text.
+Should there be a situation(s) where my child(ren) cannot attend a tournament, game, or practice, I will give as much notice as possible to the staff directly via phone/ email or text.
 Should there be recurring situations that games and practices are missed and communication is not proactive between me (and/ or my child) and the coach(es), I understand that playing time may lessen and/ or be significantly reduced, including no time allotted in a particular game.

 The organization works very hard and in conjunction with Head Coaches and team coaches to create a schedule.
 The Organization will communicate these events to you and/ or place TBD dates into your calendars as much as possible.
-You are expected to be at as many games/ tournaments as possible.
-The Organization is your priority over town, rec or other similar teams.
+You are expected to be at as many games/ tournaments (if applicable) as possible.
+The Organization is your priority over other town, rec, or other similar teams.
 Should a game or tournament be scheduled and the team cannot field enough players, the game/ tournament will be considered as if it happened.
-Players, coaches and parents are expected to appreciate and fulfill the commitment being made by all parties.
+Players, coaches, and parents are expected to appreciate and fulfill the commitment being made by all parties.
 Rosters are built to absorb 1-2 players being unavailable from time to time.
 The club will, if possible work with the team to try and change or reschedule if possible, however, if no substitute tournaments or games/ events are possible (in same fee and seasonal range), the event will be considered played for the purposes of delivery and fulfilling seasonal representations.
 Parents should not take it upon themselves to presume the team has enough players.

 Should a game/ tournament be re-scheduled due to weather, State/CDC shutdowns, field availability, etc... that are beyond the control of the organization, players acknowledge that they are expected to make every effort to be available for a re-scheduled date.
 Player (un)availability is the player's responsibility and choice.
 The organization will not entertain any requests for refunds, give backs, etc... in these situations.
 No exceptions.

 ➢ Players must always wear softball shirt and softball pants to practices.
-They must wear team uniforms for games
+They must wear team uniforms for games.

 ➢ No Jewelry.